top of page

 Kristin Kessler, former director of the Opera Factory, became managing director of Mercury; Benton Hess, of the Eastman School, became Artistic Director and Principal Conductor; and Gerard Floriano, of SUNY Geneseo, became Assistant Conductor; The President of the Board was Sarah Collins, who was also a member of the Friends of Eastman Opera.
 The company planned for one large production each season in January and two smaller productions in the spring and fall.

 Mercury Opera Rochester had about five years of successful productions, including L’amico Fritz, Madama Butterfly, Tosca, L’elisir d’amore, Show Boat, Norma, Pirates of Penzance, La traviata, and Falstaff.
 Unfortunately, the company accumulated a deficit from the second season on and by 2010 its resources were exhausted.
 The generous contributions of several Board members and the release of the balance of the Guild’s reserve discharged the remaining debt.
 In June 2012 the remaining members of the Mercury Board resigned, and the tax-exempt corporation was taken over by the Guild with its name changed to “Opera Guild of Rochester.”
-The current officers are Carol Crocca, President and Treasurer, Art Axelrod and Mary Bonaccio, Vice-presidents, and Marcia Elwitt, Secretary.
+The current officers are Mary Bonaccio, President, Art Axelrod and Carol Crocca Vice-presidents (Carol is also Acting Treasurer, and Michael Amorese, Secretary.

 The Opera Guild of Rochester developed its own by-laws and became an independent opera education and support organization.
 Shortly afterwards, the Guild was a beneficiary of a testamentary trust which re-established its capital reserve.
 It has a dedicated corps of donors and volunteers and looks forward to expanding its contribution to opera activities in our region.